shellieD/get-ducked/README.md

 - 'Are you sure you want to delete { product.name }' popup to prevent accidental product deletion
 - Update Jira Board
- - Set up real confirmation emails
+ - Set up real confirmation emails - done
- - use live keys on stripe
+ - use live keys on stripe ?
  - testing?
- - 404, 403 and 500 error pages
+ - 404, 403 and 500 error pages - wip
  - Footer
  - Subscribe to promotional emails (pop up discount code when subscribed?
 Add new field to checkout page for discount codes?)
  - Ability to add/view product reviews